Mark Masons' Hall, London: Headquarters

-Mark Masons' Hall also administers the Royal Order of Scotland for London, although not for Provinces elsewhere in England and Wales.
-In addition, there are two Order of Knight Masons councils meeting in the building, although all administration for the Order is carried out in Dublin, however, during 2016 a province for England and Wales was created, so the administration will be dealt with in the UK.
-There is also an unofficial connection with Ye Antient Order of Noble Corks, an informal "fun" degree dedicated to charitable fund raising, which was once strongly associated with Mark Masonry as the members of the Great Board of Corks traditionally used to be senior Mark Master Masons.
+Mark Masons' Hall also contains the administration of the Royal Order of Scotland for London, although not for Provinces elsewhere in England and Wales.
+In addition, there are two Order of Knight Masons councils meeting in the building, although all administration for the Order is carried out in Dublin; however, during 2016 a province for England and Wales was created, so the administration will be dealt with in England.
+There is also an unofficial connection with Ye Antient Order of Noble Corks, an informal "fun" degree dedicated to charitable fund raising, which was once strongly associated with Mark Masonry, as the members of the Great Board of Corks traditionally used to be senior Mark Master Masons.